 Ground Plane Calibration

-This Python application allows you to compute the 4x4 World_to_Camera transformation matrix between the camera and a known reference coordinate system given a set of markers (see OpenCV solvePnP() documentation for more information on this 4x4 matrix).
+This Python sample allows you to compute the 4x4 World_to_Camera transformation matrix between the camera and a known reference coordinate system given a set of markers (see OpenCV solvePnP() documentation for more information on this 4x4 matrix).
 If the pose (position and orientation) of a camera rigidly attached to the global coordinate system cannot be precisely measured, then Ground Plane Calibration provides a means to compute it.
 Ground Plane calibration requires the intrinsics calibration to be previously performed (see Intrinsics Calibration).

 One possible application is the calibration of a camera mounted on top of a car.
 The center of the reference system is the point on the ground in the middle of the front bumper (see picture above).
 The result of Ground Plane Calibration makes it possible to compute a 3-D point expressed in the camera coordinate system (for example obtained from stereovision) into the global world coordinate system.

 To compute Ground Plane Calibration, we need a series of measurements of pairs of blinking LEDs.
 The picture above displays a top view of the scene: